lasigeBioTM/scirec2021/index.md

 Unicage will support this event by contributing with a prize for the team that achieves the best MRR.
 The prize is expected to be an open-source microcontroller board, such as arduino or similar.

-Accepted contributions will be presented during the SciReC2021 Online Workshop collocated at the 12th ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (ACM BCB).
+Accepted contributions will be presented during the SciReC2021 Online Workshop co-located at the 12th ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (ACM BCB).

 IMPORTANT DATES